-If you live near the Borough boundary, you may wish to consider applying for schools in neighboring authority areas such as Reading or Bracknell, as they may have schools closer to your home address.
+If you live near the Borough boundary, you should consider applying for schools in neighboring authority areas such as Reading, Bracknell, Hampshire and West Berkshire as they may have schools closer to your home address.
+We only process applications for schools we manage in-year applications for within the Wokingham Borough.
+For schools outside of Wokingham please contact the relevant Local Authority in which the school you are interested in resides.